Char2sGu/layout-projection/README.md

 ## Special Thanks

 Big thank to [@taowen](https://github.com/taowen) for providing [the GitHub Gist copy](https://gist.github.com/taowen/e102cf5731e527cb9ac02574783c4119) of the missing original blog by Matt Perry about the tech details of Layout Projection.

+---

+> [!NOTE]
+> This project originates from an animation experiment from the [Reply](https://github.com/Char2sGu/reply) project since Nov 18th, 2022.
+See the [commit history of Reply](https://github.com/Char2sGu/reply/commits/develop/?after=03da8d5a912ff8d886c4757b8d40a27d4d2c422e+312) for more information.